johntmunger/boilerplate-tailwindv4-eslintv9/README.md

 ```

 - Configure Prettier Settings
-  - Customize Prettier's behavior by creating a .prettierrc file in the root of your project.
+  - Customize Prettier's behavior by creating a `.prettierrc.json` file in the root of your project.
 This file allows you to define rules such as tabWidth, semi, singleQuote, etc.
   - Prettier also integrates with .editorconfig files if present in your project for example below:

 ```